Taking the Hida Limited Express

 Accommodations

-On each train car, you will have access to restroom facilities and a folding tray table on the back of the seat in front of you.
+On each train car, you will have access to free Wi-Fi, power outlets at every seat, modern restroom facilities, wheelchair-accessible spaces, and a folding tray table on the back of the seat in front of you.

 Hida Limited Express